adulau/ORCRIme/README.md

 You can check open Issues in the repo for needed development, or [post an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) if you need something.
 Make a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you operate some changes in the repo that you want to share with the community.

+# LICENCE

+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][./LICENSE].